cpske/ISP/testing/code-coverage.md

 for Python code.
 It analyzes how much of your code is executed when a program is run.

 [Coverage][coverage-docs] works with unit tests on any Python app, including Django.

-To integrate code coverage with a CI server (like Travis-CI) use the online service [CodeCov](https://codecov.io).
+To perform code coverage with a CI server (like Travis-CI) you can use the online service [CodeCov](https://codecov.io) instead of Coverage (Coverage works, too).

 ## Install Coverage